Tubac, Arizona: History

 The Confederates won and the Confederate flag used by the headquarters in Richmond was raised.
-When Union troops then started to approach Tucson the Confederate troops left Tubac.
-There the town laid abandoned; grass grew in the streets and the adobe houses crumbled away.
+When Union troops then started to approach Tucson, the Confederate troops left Tubac.
+There the town lay abandoned; grass grew in the streets and the adobe houses crumbled away.

-In the 1930s–1960s Tubac became an art colony.
+From the 1930s–1960s, Tubac evolved into an art colony.
 Painter Dale Nichols opened an art school in the small desert village in 1948 and restored some of Tubac's historic buildings.
 Students included watercolorist Al Romo and sculptor Bob Brisley.
-In 1961, the Santa Cruz Valley Art Association was formed with 80 members and the group founded the Tubac Festival of the Arts in 1964.
+In 1955, artist Ross Stefan established a studio in the village.
+In 1961, the Santa Cruz Valley Art Association was formed with 80 members.
+This group founded the Tubac Festival of the Arts in 1964.
 Other significant artists in the Village included Sophie and Harwood Steiger, Hal Empie and Hugh Cabot.